huanlebui/DataVizProject/README.md

 ## What

-It analyzes the correlation between major sport events and (the decrease of) depression within the winning country.
+It analyzes the correlation between major sport events and the variation of depression within the winning country.

 ## When/Where